 OVER TIME, CLOUD storage services have progressed: It used to be that whenever you installed Dropbox, Google Drive, or whatever your client of selection was, you got all those files that are synced to your computer, ready to access instantly.

-The default behavior is that files are entirely kept online, with placeholders stored on your macOS or local Windows.
-You use up less space in your computer, and you will get your files whenever you require them—they take a couple of minutes to browse and open after downloading from Cloud.
+The default behaviour is that files are entirely kept online, with placeholders stored on your macOS or local Windows.
+You use up less space in your computer, and you will get your files whenever you require them—they take a couple of minutes to browse and open after downloading from the Cloud.

-This Current approach has its advantages, but it’s only sometimes perfect, especially if you’re going to be without a specific internet connection for an extended period or constantly making changes to a particular file; Here are the ways to ensure that your most important files are stored locally using popular cloud storage services.
+This Current approach has its advantages, but it’s only sometimes perfect, especially if you’re going to be without a specific internet connection for an extended period or constantly making changes to a particular file.
+Here are the ways to ensure that your most important files are stored locally using popular cloud storage services.
 It will take up more space in your disk.
 Instead, your data is easier to utilize, whether online or offline.